Authored by Revere Health

 “Overuse injury is not related to a specific event or injury, they just start having pain,” warned Slater.
 “For whatever reason, we, as parents, tend to dismiss that pain as not important, they just need to ‘toughen up.’
 Sometimes, that’s true.
 However, if it continues to persist, we really need to address it.
 About one-third of adolescent and youth injuries are overuse injuries.”

-Pre-practice and pre-game warm-ups.
+Pre-practice and pre-game warm-up and exercises for kids.

 Parent Interactions.